How Good a Workout Is Walking, Really?Nov 11, 2020

 How does that play out in terms of helping you hit your weight-loss goals?
 In one 2017 study, when people followed a low-calorie diet, those who also walked at a moderate pace for 2 hours and 30 minutes per week lost an average of 19.4 pounds over the course of 12 weeks.
 Those who dieted alone lost 15.4 pounds in the same amount of time.
 The walkers also lost significantly more of their weight from fat as opposed to other sources like lean muscle.

 Is Walking 30 Minutes Per Day Enough Exercise?

 Walking is a low- to moderate-intensity form of aerobic or cardiovascular exercise.
-United States federal guidelines recommend that, for overall health, adults perform at least 2 hours and 30 minutes to 5 hours per week of moderate-intensity aerobic exercise per week.
-That equates to 30 minutes of walking five times per week at minimum to 60 minutes of walking five times per week.
-Research from the National Cancer Institute shows that people who get this amount of activity lower their risk of death by 31 percent compared to those engage in no leisure-time activity.
-Impressive, no?
+United States federal guidelines recommend that, for overall health, adults perform at least 2½ to 5 hours of moderate-intensity aerobic exercise per week.
+That equates to walking 30 minutes five times per week at minimum up to 60 minutes five times per week.
+At that pace and frequency, you can cover 10 to 20 miles of walking in a week!

 If that’s a little tight for your schedule, and it’s hard to find time to work out, the guidelines also note that, for overall health, you’ll need to spend less total time performing aerobic exercise if you increase the intensity.